 With nearly two months of the season under her stirrups, the transfer from Akron has followed up on a 2017 campaign that saw her nab unanimous First Team All-Big Ten honors with statistics that not only lead the Buckeyes but also place her near the top of all D1 hitters.
 Piper’s 13 home runs, 39 hits, 34 RBI, and 31 runs scored are impressive on their own, but her life-saving instincts away from the diamond and a blistering 11-for-11 hitting streak during her grandfather’s passing is especially remarkable.

 “He had gone into, essentially, cardiac arrest.”
-It was Thursday, March 15, an off day in Southern California between the Louisville Slugger Invitational and the Easton Invitational slated to begin the following day.
+On Thursday, March 15, an off day in Southern California between the Louisville Slugger Invitational and the Easton Invitational slated to begin the following day.
 The shortstop, her mother, and her mother’s boyfriend decided to spend the sunshiny afternoon at a 160-acre amusement park just west of Anaheim.

-“We went to Knott’s Berry Farm, and we were playing a basketball game,” said the former two-sport athlete with the Zips who decided to leave the hardwood behind and focus solely on softball upon her 2016 arrival in Columbus.
-“He [her mother’s boyfriend] said he didn’t feel very well so he went to go sit down because he thought he was just getting overheated because it was warm.
+“We went to Knott’s Berry Farm, and we were playing a basketball game,” said the former two-sport athlete with the Zips, who decided to leave the hardwood behind and focus solely on softball upon her 2016 arrival in Columbus.
+“He [her mother’s boyfriend] said he didn’t feel very well, so he went to go sit down because he thought he was just getting overheated because it was warm.
 When we turned back around, he had fallen.
 When we got over there, he had stopped breathing.”

 Piper’s mother’s boyfriend had gone into cardiac arrest, and the quick-thinking native from Norton, Ohio, began to administer CPR.
 A bystander in the park, who just happened to be a physician’s assistant, also came over to help.

-“Initially it was very scary because there’s not a very high chance when people go into cardiac arrest that they survive – especially in the field.
+“Initially, it was very scary because there’s not a very high chance when people go into cardiac arrest that they survive – especially in the field.
 We’re just very happy and lucky that he’s doing well right now.
 That’s essentially what happened on my ‘calm’ off day I was supposed to have.”

-“The very next morning he had passed.”
+“The very next morning, he had passed.”
 After the traumatic events the previous afternoon, Piper awoke to prepare for a double-header against Grand Canyon and Cal State Fullerton.

 That’s when her world changed forever as she received news of her grandfather’s passing.